Add some striking colour to your garden makeover

 A semi-shaded position, with morning sun, results in better quality flowers and a longer flowering period.
 Dew or frost followed by sun in the morning can cause burn or fading of the flowers.

-Fertilizing should commence in August to September and into spring after the flowers have finished and continue until early January or until next years flowers buds have set.
-In October, an application of KAHOONA, DYNAMIC LIFTER, MANUTEC, BRUNNINGS CAMELLIA & AZALEA FERTILIZERS or GARDEN GOLD which contains a wetting agent is recommended.
+How to Fertilise your AZALEASFertilising should commence in August to September and into spring after the flowers have finished and continue until early January or until next years flowers buds have set.
+In October, an application of Garden Gold which contains a wetting agent is recommended.
 This should be repeated in January.

-PREMIUM POTTING MIX or the PROFESSIONAL blend are ideal.
+TUB culturePremium Garden Mix blend is ideal.
 Remember to be careful when watering as pots dry out in hot weather.
 However, watering in winter can be overdone.
 Evaporation may dry out the top layer of the soil but as the plant is dormant and using little water, the subsoil stays moist.
 Do not over-plant!
 Small plants placed in larger pots than required have large areas of soil not being used.
 This soil stays moist longer and will cause root rot to develop.
 Potted plants are restricted in their search for food.
-Light applications of Thrive soluble fertilizer are desirable once a month through summer to keep your plants healthy.
+Light applications of Thrive soluble fertiliser are desirable once a month through summer to keep your plants healthy.
 Azaleas must have good drainage and thus the potting mix is most important.